kendevops/creon-test/README.md

 - Followed best practices for component-based architecture.
 - Emphasized modular design to enhance code maintainability.
 - Utilized responsive design principles for optimal user experience across devices.
+- Utilized git branching to develop different stages of the application
 - Wrote this readme to document my work process

 ## Scripts to test Project